-The Monkey Light Pro creates stunning images and animations within a bicycle wheel.
-Once you're rolling the display fills the bike wheel and is visible from both sides.
+The Monkey Light Pro creates stunning hologram-like images and animations within a bicycle wheel.
+Once you're rolling, the display fills the bike wheel and is visible from both sides.
 The Monkey Light Pro is waterproof and durable, and is designed for use on city streets.
 Crank your bike to eleven.

 Monkey Light Pro is designed for professional use including marketing, advertising and artistic applications.
 It's the only system available that meets the needs of highly demanding professional users.

 The Monkey Light Pro was successfully funded on Kickstarter.
 It's now in stock and available for anyone to purchase.
 Earlier prototypes of the Monkey Light Pro were custom made for exhibits and developers only - you may have seen one at Maker Faire, Siggraph, Dragon's Den, EuroBike, SXSW or at a museum.